Why is breast screening important?

-BreastScreen NSW aims to help women aged 50–74 detect breast cancer early by providing free screening mammograms to women at over 200 screening sites across NSW.
+BreastScreen NSW aims to help women aged 50–74 detect breast cancer early by providing free breast screens to women at over 250 locations across NSW.

 What have we achieved?